 Our mission is to strengthen communities and families to eliminate poverty in Westmoreland County.
 This is accomplished through housing, counseling, support, education, intervention, collaborations, partnerships, information, referrals, and networking.
 Families often struggle to make ends meet.
 Single parents and single-income families can’t stretch their paycheck far enough to cover their children’s needs.
 Low-income workers can’t always provide for their families.

-Since 1980, Westmoreland Community Action (formerly Westmoreland Human Opportunities) has made Westmoreland County a better place to live by helping struggling families improve their standard of living and become more self sufficient.
+Since 1980, Westmoreland Community Action (formerly Westmoreland Human Opportunities, Inc.) has made Westmoreland County a better place to live by helping struggling families improve their standard of living and become more self sufficient.
 Through housing services, emergency assistance, mental health programs, employment programs, child development and more we have helped thousands of Westmoreland County’s disadvantaged residents.

 Formerly known as WHO